QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 Note that running normal `gpg -K` in the demo above shows no private keys stored in this app qube.

-A note on `gpg` and `gpg2`:

-Throughout this guide, we refer to `gpg`, but note that Split GPG uses `gpg2` under the hood for compatibility with programs like Enigmail (which now supports only `gpg2`).
-If you encounter trouble while trying to set up Split GPG, make sure you're using `gpg2` for your configuration and testing, since keyring data may differ between the two installations.

 ### Advanced Configuration

 The `qubes-gpg-client-wrapper` script sets the `QUBES_GPG_DOMAIN` variable automatically based on the content of the file `/rw/config/gpg-split-domain`, which should be set to the name of the GPG backend VM.
 This file survives the app qube reboot, of course.